公益財団法人馬事文化財団

 “Dear Deep Impact” 2017 in Autumn

-The Memorial Hall introduces the Hall of Fame horses and horsemen which have made exceptional contributions to the development of Horseracing in Japan.
-The Memorial Hall displays portraits, bronze statues and related information of these horses and horsemen.
+We introduce the Japanese horse racing Hall of Fame which have made exceptional contributions to the development of horse racing in Japan.
+The Hall of Fame displays portraits, bronze statues and related information of these horses and horsemen.

 • Bronze Statue of “Vodka “